operand/agency/site/_articles/walkthrough.md

           openai_api_key=os.getenv("OPENAI_API_KEY"),
           # user_id determines the "user" role in the OpenAI chat API
           user_id="User")

+# TODO: update the following line for ReactApp

 # GradioApp adds its user as an agent named "User" to the space
 GradioApp(space).demo().launch()